POWER OUTAGE – WE ARE AWARE OF A POWER OUTAGE MSC CREWS ARE ON SITE

 Power Savers Alert!!

-• Delay using the washer and dryer during an alert.
+Delay using major appliances like the washer/dryer, dishwasher, and oven/stove during an alert.

 NEWS RELEASE